 Disabled parking permits

-There are two types parking permits for a person with disability:
+There are two types of parking permits for a person with a disability:

 - Category one (blue permit): allows drivers or passengers who have an acute or chronic illness or have significant intellectual or ambulatory disabilities to park a vehicle in a bay reserved for disabled motorists, or to park in an ordinary area or bay for twice the specified time.